Admission Scholarships towards a recognized bachelor’s degree

 - the program's name recognized by the Order;

 - confirmation of the term’s start date.

-Applicants must justify their financial needs and explain how the scholarship will impact their pursuit of university studies (in a text that discusses their motivation with a maximum of 300 words entered directly on the online form).
+Applicants must justify their financial needs and explain how the scholarship will impact their pursuit of university studies.
+The text discussing their motivation, which may be no longer than 400 words, must be entered directly on the online form and: